-From Article Introduction: Child-custody proceedings are an intricate, dramatic, and multi-faceted area of the family law system... judges increasingly appoint mental-health professionals as neutrals and delegate to them fact-finding authority in order to inform their determination of the child's best interests.
-Use of neutrals, however, may be problematic.
-Neutrals in custody cases contribute to efficiency and provide family courts with psychological insights.
+From Article Introduction: Child-custody proceedings are an intricate, dramatic, and multi-faceted area of the family law system... judges increasingly appoint mental-health professionals as special masters and delegate to them fact-finding authority in order to inform their determination of the child's best interests.
+Use of special masters, however, may be problematic.
+Special masters in custody cases contribute to efficiency and provide family courts with psychological insights.
 Yet, the lack of professional and educational guidelines coupled with the power such an expert can wield over the court might ultimately harm the fragile nature of child-custody proceedings.
-To avoid this negative outcome, courts need clearer professional and judicial guidelines to ensure that neutrals can continue to provide valuable assistance to family courts.
+To avoid this negative outcome, courts need clearer professional and judicial guidelines to ensure that special masters can continue to provide valuable assistance to family courts.